BriarPelletier/maps-archive/README.md

 # MAPS Archive-CSV

-The Maine-Aomori Printmaking Society is a transnational collection of prints celebrating the Maine-Aomori sister-state relationship.
+The Maine-Aomori Printmaking Society, or MAPS, is a transnational collection of prints celebrating the Maine-Aomori sister-state relationship.
+This repository houses prints from the five years of MAPS' run.

 ## Brief Overview of Building a Collection